 Who should we rely on to receive this information and is the source of this data really credible?

-I often find myself five minutes into reading an article or looking at a visually stimulating pie chart that shares impressive data when I realize I’ve never heard of the company publishing it and don’t recognize the columnist.
+We often find ourselves five minutes into reading an article or looking at a visually stimulating pie chart that shares impressive data when we realize we've never heard of the company publishing it and we don’t recognize the columnist.
 Does that mean you need to recognize every author’s name?
-Absolutely not (as you might not recognize mine), but take what you find with a bit of caution if the author or company is unfamiliar.
+Absolutely not, but take what you find with a bit of caution if the author or company is unfamiliar.
 These days, it’s pretty easy to find out if an “expert” is speaking with authority, so do some research to find out more before acting on the information.

 There is so much noise out there; what should I be looking for to help me manage my data?

 There are some amazing new solutions available to help dealerships with data management.
 Some data management vendors will unleash a plethora of raw data to their customers, but it is hard to make sense of it.
 Avoid any vendor that says they have it all, as they will tend to over-promise and under-deliver.
-Look for a platform that works in conjunction with your DMS, fixed, variable and accounting systems.
-After all, this is the approach that we took when developing NCM axcessa, our web-based software that aggregates your dealership’s big data in real-time and eliminates the need to manually generate reports.
+Look for a platform that works in conjunction with your DMS, fixed, variable, and accounting systems.
+After all, this is the approach that we took when bringing in axcessa®, our web-based software that aggregates your dealership’s big data in real-time and eliminates the need to manually generate reports.
 Why?
-Because our clients demanded it be that way; otherwise, it’s just another piece of software rather than the actionable intelligence tool they desired.
+Because our clients demanded it; otherwise, it’s just another piece of software rather than the actionable intelligence tool they desired.